 The Admin’s Google Workspace User Onboarding Checklist

-- Email Delegation: Delegating email accounts can be particularly important when onboarding new Support or Sales staff so they can monitor and reply to incoming questions.
+Email Delegation: Delegating email accounts can be particularly important when onboarding new Support or Sales staff so they can instantly monitor and reply to incoming questions.

-- Copy Drive files and folders to the new user: Are there any specific files or folders that need to be copied to new users for particular roles or teams? — Make sure you factor these in your user onboarding workflows.
+Copy Drive files and folders to the new user: Any specific files or folders that need to be copied to new users for particular roles or teams? — Make sure you factor those in your user onboarding workflows.

-- Passwords: Passwords provide the first line defense against unauthorized access and/or cyber attacks.
+Passwords: Passwords provide the first line defence against unauthorized access and/or cyber attacks.
 As a Google Admin, make sure to encourage your new users to maintain a strong password.

-- Two Factor Authentication (2FA): With password breaches becoming increasingly common, you may want to enable two-factor authentication at least for users who will have access to private or sensitive docs.
+Two Factor Authentication (2FA): With password breaches becoming increasingly common, ensure 2FA is enabled at least for users who have access to private or sensitive docs, or are more likely to be targeted by cyberattacks.

 Note: If your user group has 2FA turned on, and your new employee hasn’t gotten 2FA enabled, then they won’t be able to access their accounts.

-- Add users to relevant Calendars: That is important for new employees to be able to jump into Calendar events as recurrent team huddles or training sessions right away.
+Add users to relevant Calendars: This is important for new employees to be able to jump into Calendar events as recurrent team huddles or training sessions right away.

 Remember, visibility is key for team collaboration.